 If you have ever been the caregiver for a disabled person, you are familiar with what it takes to properly care for them.
 Comprehensive care includes not only medical care, but also personal needs.
 If that person receives assistance from need-based government programs, such as Medicaid or Supplemental Security Income, it becomes necessary to do what you can to protect their eligibility for those programs.
-Special needs planning is designed to address these issues so that care for the disabled can continue after the caregiver has died or become incapacitated is made possible with special needs planning at Anderson, Dorn & Rader, Ltd.
+Special needs planning s designed to address these issues.
+Caring for the disabled after the caregiver has died or become incapacitated is made possible with special needs planning at Anderson, Dorn & Rader, Ltd.

 Anderson, Dorn & Rader, Ltd

 A trust is a valuable estate planning tool that allows you to place money and other assets aside for a beneficiary, to be managed by a trustee.
 The person creating the trust chooses who will serve as the trustee, to hold and manage the funds, while being responsible for meeting the terms of the trust.

 The purpose of a Special Needs Trust is to provide future care for those who are disabled.
 Future planning is essential, just in case the caregiver becomes unable to continue providing care due to death or incapacity.
 The financial resources needed to continue proper care are placed in a Special Needs Trust so that they can be protected from lawsuits and creditors.

 A Special Needs Trust can also protect these funds, so they are not counted as financial assets of the disabled.
 Otherwise, those funds may have an effect on eligibility for government benefits.
 For instance, the resource limit for an individual to be eligible for Medicaid is $2,000.
 Though certain assets, such as your residence, are not included as resources in determining eligibility, it is easy for your savings to be depleted rather quickly before Medicaid will begin paying for long-term care costs.